just-arun/blog-src/content/posts/string-functions-in-javascript.md

 ```

 ## Split
-split helps turn sting to array, it accepts a parameter based on which the string is split
+split helps turn string to array, it accepts a parameter based on which the string is split

 ```js
 let str = "this is a string element"